inventhouse/tutorials/KnotsYouKnow/README.md

 - Tie and re-tie, try new ways based on your observations
     - What could be better? - hard to tie, hard to untie, slips or loosens, I wish...
     - Eventually learn others, but variations of the overhand will go surprisingly far
+        - Seeing the subtleties will help a _lot_ learning new knots

 ---